LoloD4/100-days-of-code/log.md

 **Today's Progress**: FCC JavaScript: Add, Multiply, Subtract and Divide

 **Thoughts**: The big bad java monster was a lot less scary today lol .
-I think Im starting to understand
+I think Im starting to understand.

+### Day 6: Fri Oct 5, 2018

+**Today's Progress**: FCC Basic JavaScript: Assignments with Augumented Components, Concatenating Strings

+**Thoughts**: 2.5 hours of code today.
+Im feeling far more comfortable with java moving through these lessons.
+Just really takes some concentration and thinking outside of the norm.